What support could I get?

-- Talking to your tutor early can help ensure that the right support is in place so that if things do get tricky, they understand how they can support you
+- Talking to your tutor early can help ensure that the right support is in place so that if things do get tricky, they understand how they can support you.

-Your family doctor can support you by:
+Your doctor can support you by:

-- Referring you to local services
+- referring you to local services

-- Helping you access treatment for your mental health
+- helping you access treatment for your mental health.

 Organisations and charities

 There are some charities and organisations who specifically work with students, and could offer you support:

 - Coolminds offers information and support for students, and young people experiencing mental health problems, and visit this page to find telephone and hotline support.

 Voluntary organisations and charities also provide support to students and specific groups, as well as members of public.
 For example, you might want support from:

 - The Samaritans Hong Kong (multilingual hotline: 2896 0000) or The Samaritan Befrienders Hong Kong (Chinese hotline: 2389 2222) – available 24 hours a day by telephone or email, to talk about anything that’s upsetting you.